-New Hazelton is part of the Hazeltons, which officially consist of eight communities on or near Highway 16, between Terrace in the north and Smithers in the south.
+The Hazeltons officially consist of seven communities on or near Highway 16, between Terrace to the north and Smithers to the south.

-In addition to New Hazelton, communities are Hazelton Village (also referred to as Old Hazelton), South Hazelton, Kispiox Village, Glen Vowell, Gitanmaax, Hagwilget and Two Mile.
+In addition to the District of New Hazelton, communities are the Village of Hazelton (also referred to as Old Hazelton), South Hazelton, Kispiox Village, Glen Vowell, Gitanmaax and Hagwilget.
 Most of the communities are only a few minutes drive or within walking distance from each other.
 Kispiox Village, in the lush Kispiox Valley, and South Hazelton are slightly more isolated and rural.

 Several First Nations communities further north are also part of the Hazeltons.
 These include Giwangak, Kitwanga, Gitanyow, and Gitsegukla.
 Gitsegukla is about a half hour drive north along Highway 16 from New Hazelton, while the others are another half hour drive or more.
 Kitwanga and Gitanyow are located along Highway 37, the Stewart-Cassiar highway, which branches north from Highway 16 and leads to Alaska.

 Rivers and Mount Roche de Boule

 The area between the Hazeltons communities is covered in forest and recreational trails.
 All of the communities are set among mountain peaks and circled by rushing rivers that are full of salmon and frequented by wildlife.
 Four major rivers in the area include: Kispiox, Bulkley, Skeena and Suskwa.
 The Kispiox River meets the Skeena River at Kispiox Village, while the Bulkley River meets the Skeena close to Gitanmaax and the Village of Hazelton.